-The New Zealand Herald reports 'DHB bosses and board members cost taxpayers \$65 million a year':
+Akoorie and Wiggins report in The New Zealand Herald that 'DHB bosses and board members cost taxpayers \$65 million a year':

 Taxpayers forked out almost \$66 million last year to pay 444 people to run the country's 20 district health boards.
 The bulk of that money, up to \$60m, pays for 231 chief executives and their senior executives while 209 board members and four commissioners are paid almost \$6m for just 30 days of work each year...
-Last year Grant, Crombie and Thomson were forced to apologise to prostate cancer patients who waited so long for treatment their life expectancy was shortened.
 The DHB was so far behind its cardiac surgery schedule that one patient's operation was cancelled six times.
 Another patient whose surgery was cancelled four times died.
-(New Zealand Herald, 2018).
+(Akoorie and Wiggins, 2018).